monajalal/Kenyan-Food/README.md

 - [ ] Adding documentation for running the Kenyan Food/Non-Food Classifier as well as Kenyan Food Type Recognizer both in Shared Cluster Center (SCC@BU) as well as on a Deep Learning station.

+- [ ] Adding a requirement.txt that shows all the necessary packages for this project.